sebastian-heinz/Arrowgene.DragonsDogmaOnline/docs/generic_quest_state_machine.md

 # Generic Quest State Machine

-The generic quest state machine is a first attempt and providing a way for simple quests such as world quests or personal quests without needing "too much" technical knowledge.
+The generic quest state machine is a first attempt and providing a way for quests to be implemented without too much technical knowledge.

-The generic implementation is intended to handle the following types of quests
+The generic implementation has currently proven to handle the following types of quests
 - Find and kill a world boss
 - Find and kill multiple groups of enemies
 - Talk to an NPC to receive directions for some task.
 Complete this task and return.